NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Cross-Site Framing (CSF)/Cross-Site Framing Attacks.md

 ---
 ID: 2025-04-30T16:49:48.780Z
+tags:
+  - paper
-tags: paper WebAttacks,Security,Framing,Forensic projectSLR
+  - projectSLR
+  - crossSiteFraming
 Project:
   - SLR
 ---
 ## Context

-High-level description of the problem.
-Use links to low-level notes to specify the context details
+This paper present [[XSF (Cross-site Framing)]] that don't require a malware to be installed in the victim's machine

 ## Approach